 |displacement, heightmap or bump||Displacementmap|

-When you select a new effect, the default textures are selected in the 3 texture slots.
-For example when you select the Reflectionmap effect, the 1st texture is set to ReflectionMap_Silver.jpg because the effect wants a reflectionmap in the 1st texture slot and this is the default reflectionmap.
+When you select a new effect, the default textures are selected in the 4 texture slots.
+For example when you select the Reflectionmap effect, the 1st texture is set to ReflectionMap_Silver.jpg because the effect wants a reflection map in the 1st texture slot and this is the default reflection map.

-You can turn off this system by unmarking the Try to keep textures and effect matched checkbox.
+Turn this system off by unmarking the Try to keep textures and effect matched checkbox.

-For example the Effects/AdvancedMaterials/ColourmapDisplacementmapCubemap effect combines colourmapping with displacementmapping and cubemapping.
+For example the AdvancedMaterials/ColourmapDisplacementmapCubemap effect combines colour mapping with displacement mapping and cube mapping.

 You do not have to use all supported textures.
-Effects are smart enough to turn off a part of the effect if the required texture is missing.
+Effects are smart enough to turn off a part of the effect when the required texture is missing.